Therapy for Birth Trauma & Pregnancy LossSupporting Perinatal Women in South Orange County and Across California

 Information about beginning therapy with Malaika:

 1) The first step in scheduling an appointment is to contact me through my contact page and schedule your free 20 minute phone consultation.
 This gives us an opportunity to speak with each other and find out if we are the right fit for working together.
-If I determine that I would not be a good fit for your family and circumstances then I will refer you to other trusted therapists that I know who can best help with your situation.
-I value this step as I want you to get the help you need to be the best parent to your child.
+If I determine that I would not be a good fit for you and your circumstances then I will refer you to other trusted therapists that I know who can best help with your situation.
+I value this step as I want you to get the help you need.
 If we both feel we are a good fit then the next step is to send you my paperwork.

 2) The second step entails me emailing you a link to my confidential portal (HIPPA compliant) where you will fill out my initial paperwork and answer questions related to why you are seeking therapy.
 This needs to be completed before we can have an initial meeting.

 3) We will schedule our first session most likely in my office.
-However, if you are interested in online parenting sessions please let me know in your initial phone consultation.
-My office is located at the corner of La Paz and Marguerite in the center of Mission Viejo and across from the Mission Viejo Library.
+However, if you are interested in online Telehealth sessions please let me know in your initial phone consultation.
+My office is located at the corner of Oso and Marguerite in Mission Viejo.

-4) Parenting sessions are generally 50-55 minutes long and we will meet once a week or every other week.
-(Other arrangements can be made if needed) My fee is $150 per session and I provide a superbill for you to submit to your insurance for out of network coverage if desired.
-This does require a diagnosis and can be tricky for parenting sessions.
+4) Therapy sessions are generally 50-55 minutes long and we will meet once a week or every other week.
+(Other arrangements can be made if needed) My fee is $185 per session and I provide a superbill for you to submit to your insurance for out of network coverage if desired.
 I am able to answer more questions about this when we have our initial phone consultation.
-During our first meeting I will gather history on your child and family and we will develop some goals to work on together.
+During our first meeting I will gather history about you and your current situation you are seeking therapy for and we will discuss your goals for therapy.
 Your goals are important and I encourage you to ask me any questions you may have.
 I look forward to working with you!